ellysh/video-game-bots/InGameBots/protection.md

 ![Test Application Ollydbg](test-application-ollydbg.png)

 6\.
-Click by left button on this line of dissasembled code:
+Click by left button on this line of disassembled code:
 ```
 MOV AX,WORD PTR DS:[gLife]
 ```
 The cursor is placed on this line in the screenshoot.
-Select the "Follow in Dump" and then "Memory address" items in the popup menu.
+Select the "Follow in Dump" and then "Memory address" items in the pop-up menu.
 Now the cursor of the memory dump sub-window is placed on the `gLife` variable.
 The variable equals to "14" in hexadecimal.
 An address of the variable equals to "329000" in my case.

 7\.
 Open the "Memory map" window by *Alt+M* key press.